firedrakeproject/firedrake/docs/source/petsc-interface.rst

    B := A + \vec{u} \vec{v}^T.

+Such operators appear, for example, in limited memory quasi-Newton methods such as L-BFGS or Broyden.

 The matrix :math:`B` is dense, however its action on a vector may be computed in only marginally more work than computing the action of :math:`A` since